-The Inclusion Team offers more specialist knowledge and experience to support children identified as needing additional provision.
-The Inclusion Team will work alongside the Class Teacher to provide additional support if necessary, to meet the varying needs of the children within the school.
-Provision supports children in the areas of need identified in the code of practice 2015.
+The Inclusion Team offers specialist knowledge and experience to support children identified as needing additional provision.
+The Inclusion Team will work alongside the Class Teacher to provide support and additional interventions if necessary.
+These interventions are designed to meet the varying needs of the children within the school.
+Additional provision supports children in the areas of need identified in the code of practice 2015.
 These areas are communication and interaction, cognition and learning, social, emotional and mental health and sensory and/or physical.
-The following strategies can be delivered by year group support staff.
+The following interventions have been implemented and are delivered by year group support staff or inclusion staff.

 - Time to Talk -delivered to children in small groups from year 1, 2 and 3.
 It aims to encourage children in social interaction and teaches skills such as listening and turn taking.
-It also aims to develop a child's self- esteem. - Socially Speaking delivered to children in small groups from year 3, 4, 5 and 6 and much like Time to Talk focuses on social interaction and developing self-esteem. - Speech and Language Groups support packs are provided by the speech and language therapist to be delivered by a teaching assistant one-to-one or in small groups on the areas identified by the therapist. - Identiplay delivered on a one-to-one basis and supports children with specific communication difficulties.
-It promotes the development of social skills, understanding, imagination and exploration. - Maths and English delivered throughout the school to children identified as through a range of activities within Maths and English lesson and targeted support. - Achievement Mentor Support -delivered on a one to one basis and works to develop a child's self-esteem or support a child in an area of emotional or behavioural need. - Gross Motor delivered to small groups or individual children with gross motor difficulties to develop fundamental skills through physical activity.
+It also aims to develop a child's self- esteem. - Socially Speaking delivered to children in small groups from year 3, 4, 5 and 6 and much like Time to Talk focuses on social interaction and developing self-esteem. - Speech and Language Therapy delivered throughout the school to children identified as having speech difficulties.
+A qualified speech and language therapist works with children on a one-to-one basis. - Speech and Language Groups support packs are provided by the speech and language therapist to be delivered by a teaching assistant one-to-one or in small groups on the areas identified by the therapist. - Identiplay delivered on a one-to-one basis and supports children with specific communication difficulties.
+It promotes the development of social skills, understanding, imagination and exploration. - Maths and English additional interventions delivered throughout the school to children identified as off track and therefore not meeting their individual targets.

+- Achievement Mentor Support -delivered on a one to one basis and works to develop a child's self-esteem or support a child in an area of emotional or behavioural need. - Gross Motor Interventions delivered to small groups or individual children with gross motor difficulties to develop fundamental skills through physical activity.
 Activities may also be suggested by an Occupational Therapist who has assessed the child. - ELSA An Emotional Literacy Support Assistant (ELSA) will deliver to individual or small groups of children to support their emotional development.
-Elsa can support with a range of needs e.g. social skills, anxiety, friendship difficulties, managing emotions etc) - Relaxation and Breathing To learn and practice strategies to calm down in order to apply these during their everyday life when they need them

-- Starving the Anxiety Gremlin delivered to individual children using cognitive behavioural principles, it helped to teach children aged 5-9 years how to manage their anxiety by changing how they think and act. - Starving the Anger Gremlin delivered to individual children using a cognitive behavioural approach to teach children to recognise and manage their anger. - Precision Teaching Plus targeted small group or 1:1 sessions to support reading and spelling. - Wellcomm specific activities delivered to individual or small groups to support a child's understanding of language.
+Elsa can support with a range of needs e.g. social skills, anxiety, friendship difficulties, managing emotions etc) - Relaxation and Breathing To learn and practice strategies to calm down in order to apply these during their everyday life when they need them - Starving the Anxiety Gremlin delivered to individual children using cognitive behavioural principles, it helped to teach children aged 5-9 years how to manage their anxiety by changing how they think and act. - Starving the Anger Gremlin delivered to individual children using a cognitive behavioural approach to teach children to recognise and manage their anger. - Precision Teaching Plus- targeted small group or 1:1 sessions to support reading and spelling. - Wellcomm specific activities delivered to individual or small groups to support a child's understanding of language.